 I was working at Danny's Menswear at McCain Mall in North Little Rock at the time.
 The plan was simple - to impress her as best I could, I really wanted her to like me.
 An older co-worker was spending his evenings at his girlfriend's apartment so he offered use of his place that night if opportunity presented itself - then he gave me a key.
 I could not have been more excited.

 Cajun's Wharf in Little Rock was my favorite restaurant so I took her there for dinner.
 Afterward she wanted to go dancing.
-We decided on Don-T's, a popular night spot near 10th and Main in Little Rock.
+We decided on a popular night spot near 10th and Main in Little Rock called "Don-T’s" (formerly One-Eyed Jacks).
 We each had fake Id’s; which in those days was simple because the Arkansas driver’s license had no picture on it.

 The stars seemed to be lining up for me; after a few drinks and a half-dozen dances, she was game to leave with me to my friend's apartment - and it wasn’t even midnight yet.
 This was the during the days of disco and the tight polyester pants I wore did not have front (or back) pockets to hold my car keys - so she carried them in her purse.